 - In 1999, John Doer advised Google during an early-stage investment round.
 He proposed the OKR framework which propelled Google’s growth.
 They still use the framework to this day!

-- Finally, in 2017, John Doerr wrote the book “Measure what matters”.
+- In 2017, John Doerr wrote the book “Measure what matters” and presented a TED talk on OKR.
 This created a surge in awareness and adoption.

 What is OKR?

 Objectives and Key Results (OKR) is a management framework that focuses a company’s efforts on their greatest priority using a measurable and aligned structure.
 It takes a valuable slice out of the strategy and connects teams to their purpose.

 They connect teams with their purpose and the “why” behind their work.
 It draws them into a bigger picture.

 Let’s say our purpose and mission is to get to Mars.
 Our flight plan there is going to be our strategy.
 The very first step (getting into the stratosphere), that’s our OKR.
 It’s the very first outcome we need to achieve on our way to Mars.

 An OKR is broken into the following 2 elements: